google/zetasql/docs/datetime_functions.md

   matches zero or more consecutive white spaces in the `DATETIME` string.
-Leading and trailing white spaces in the `DATETIME` string are always allowed, even if they are not in the format string.
+Leading and trailing white spaces in the `DATETIME` string are always allowed, even if they aren't in the format string.
 + Format precedence.
 When two or more format elements have overlapping information, the last one generally overrides any earlier ones, with some exceptions.
 For example, both `%F` and `%Y` affect the year, so the earlier